dariober/epic2/README.md

                         assumption.
 Should be used when not using a control library.
 Default: 1000.
   --quiet, -q           Do not write output messages to stderr.
-  --example, -ex        Show the paths of the example data location.``
+  --example, -ex        Show the paths of the example data and print example command.
 ```

 #### Output